-Even though this is 2016, there are still a number of faith-based and private schools which still have AN open house, a Web PAGE on their affiliated church’s Web site, and a folder with a ton of information on paper which they send to parents of prospective students.
+Even though this is 2017, there are still a number of faith-based and private schools which still have AN open house, a Web PAGE on their affiliated church’s Web site, and a folder with a ton of information on paper which they send to parents of prospective students.
 Why?
-That’s the way it was done 20 years ago.
+Because that’s the way it was done 20 years ago.

 1994 was my first full year of selling cars for a now non-existent company called Saturn.
 Back then, in the car business, there was no such thing as “follow-up.”
-The usual way that everyone did business was to ask customers for referrals, but when someone walked into a showroom, the horror stories abounded – from keys to trade-ins that were tossed on the roof of the building, to one of the most famous lines in the car business – “What’s it going to take for you to drive this car home today?”
+The usual way that everyone did business was to ask customers for referrals, but when someone walked into a showroom, the horror stories abounded – from keys to a customer’s current vehicle which were tossed on to the roof of the building, and the salesman returning to the customer to say, “We can’t find the keys to your car,” to one of the most famous lines in the car business – “What’s it going to take for you to drive this car home today?”

 But eventually, as the “early adopters” became customers, the sales process also required follow-up.
 Consumers were comparing the vehicle to other small cars because other product lines began to take notice.
 It was a disruptor in the market, and other nameplates were adjusting to it.
 That means our processes also had to adjust.
 Customers no longer purchased a vehicle on the basis of the way they were treated.
 They were comparing, and the process now required follow-up.
 Our top sales person at the time impressed us all one day when he walked in to our morning meeting with this new innovation called a “laptop” computer.
 It too was remarkable, with its flip-up screen and compact keyboard, it was an amazing thing.
 He was going to put all his customers in a file, and get rid of his binders full of customer records.